-Do not approve continuation of the Standby Charge, which would require participating member agencies to pay the full RTS Charge directly to Metropolitan, rather than having a portion collected through the Standby Charge.
+Do not adopt the resolution to continue the Standby Charge for fiscal year 2020/21, which would require the participating member agencies to pay the full RTS Charge directly to Metropolitan, rather than having a portion collected through the Standby Charge.

-Fiscal Impact: Metropolitan member agencies would pay the full RTS Charge directly to Metropolitan, including the \$43.6 million (approximately) that would have been collected in fiscal year 2018/19 through the continuation of the Standby Charge.
+Fiscal Impact: Metropolitan member agencies would pay the full RTS Charge directly to Metropolitan, including the \$43.8 million (approximately) that would have been collected in FY 2020/21 through the continuation of the Standby Charge.